-Water is a huge concern and we need to know when it is safe to drink densification and eco-approaches to building and other eco programs
+Water is a huge concern and we need to know when it is safe to drink

-Limiting Building Heights, water quality, any other changes

-Development commercial

-Water quality and provision seem to me very important.
-Infrastructure commensurate with development seems to lag behind.
-Progress in this area is of great interest.

-Transportation improvements (sidewalks, roads, walkways), water, environment, housing - all of it!

-Building heights and handling of our infrastructure, transit, water housing, water, environment, any work scheduled water, housing and transportation

-Hospital expansion; height restrictions; water quality; housing; environment infrastructure; water q

-Pretty much everything that was mentioned in the survey: transit, environment, housing, development, Waterfront, PAH, and I would not mind knowing about the Water Quality as well housing, environment

-Housing, environment

-Affordable housing and rental project.

-Environment, transportation

-Wellbeing is the most important.
-The City should have an annual well-being of the community assessment.
-Well-being and happiness are closely correlated with social connections - find a way to measure that Housing and Improvements water, environment water, environment and community cohesion and inclusiveness housing; how many units, how affordable, occupied?
-Water: treatment issues,
+correlated with social connections - find a way to measure that

+Housing and Improvements

+•

+water, environment

+water, environment

+water, environment and community cohesion and inclusiveness

 Housing affordability.

+housing; how many units, how affordable, occupied?
+Water: treatment

+issues,

 Water, housing

 Developement, infrastrucure projects and water updates

+Water for a constant to the wife land on dividual labels are at Managaria.

 Water for sure, as our water is terrible and undrinkable now.
-We need to solve this ASAP
+We need to

+solve this ASAP

 Housing, green spaces, more affordable public transport.
-Water I believe is done.
+Water I believe is

+done.

 How many amendments and exceptions are made to the existing OCP

+The state of the s

+High wise manufacturation

-High rise permits , water
+High rise permits, water

-Environmental Issues, Transport Improvements (can I say rapid transit one more time to the parknride!)
+Environmental Issues, Transport Improvements (can I say rapid transit one

+more time to the parknride!)

+more time to the partition,

 Water.

+vvalci.

 Environment, Water

 housing and improvements

+- ,

+Expanding the tay have by encouraging more residents

 Expanding the tax base by encouraging more residents

+Housing

 Green space and tree management

+Sison opaso and troo management